This pellet grill says it can smoke and sear—does it work?

 We experienced some issues with the first-generation SmokeFire, and we weren’t the only ones.
 Weber confirmed that customers who were experiencing issues received firmware enhancements, and replacement parts were sent to several customers.

-The feedback was so positive they decided to pull all first-generation SmokeFire units from retail stores and send them back with updates.
-The SmokeFire grills available today are the second generation version that reflect these enhancements and adjustments.
+The feedback was so positive they decided to pull all original SmokeFire units from retail stores.
+After upgrading the grills, they hit store shelves again.
+The SmokeFire grills available today are the second-generation version that reflect these enhancements and adjustments.

 No more pellet chute issues